 [Section 39C inserted by No. 28 of 2006 s.
 50.]

 39D.
-Protection from liability for wrongdoing
+Protection from personal liability

 (1) A person is not liable for anything that the person has, in good faith, done in the performance or purported performance of a function under this Act, or the repealed Act.